Kayla Mueller: Captivity and unsuccessful rescue attempt

 The US military and Mueller's family attempted to rescue Mueller several times, devoting considerable resources to the search.
 In July 2014, US special operations forces (from Delta Force and 75th Ranger Regiment) raided an abandoned oil refinery near Raqqa in an unsuccessful attempt to find reporter James Foley (whom ISIS later murdered) and other hostages.
 The commandos found evidence that the hostages had recently been held there, finding writing on the cell walls and hair believed to be Mueller's, but the refinery was empty.

 A Mueller family spokesman said that Mueller's parents "often communicated with the White House in trying to free their daughter."
-In the summer of 2014, as other options were exhausted, Mueller's parents asked President Barack Obama in a letter to consider trading her for Aafia Siddiqui, a convicted terrorist serving 86 years in federal prison; Siddiqui's release has been a long-sought demand of ISIS and al-Qaeda.
+In the summer of 2014, as other options were exhausted, Mueller's parents asked President Barack Obama in a letter to consider trading her for Aafia Siddiqui, a convicted felon serving 86 years in federal prison having been found guilty of attempted murder and armed assault after a lengthy and widely publicized trial that stirred controversy in her country of birth, Pakistan; Siddiqui's release has been a long-sought demand of ISIS and al-Qaeda.
 The proposed exchange did not take place; the Obama administration had also rejected demands from other militant groups to exchange Siddiqui.

 Catherine Herridge of Fox News reported via anonymous sources that the location of Mueller and other American hostages was known by the White House in May 2014.
 However, a decision regarding a rescue mission was not made for seven weeks, because the White House had asked for further intelligence to be obtained.
 By that time, the hostages had been dispersed.

-In August 2015, the New York Times reported that Mueller had been forced into marriage to Abu Bakr al-Baghdadi, the so-called leader of ISIS, who raped her repeatedly.
+In August 2015, the New York Times reported that Mueller had been forced into marriage to Abu Bakr al-Baghdadi, the leader of ISIS, who raped her repeatedly.
 She had also been tortured.

 It had also been reported in May 2015 that Mueller was a "personal captive" of Abu Sayyaf.
 In August 2015, ABC News reported that Abu Sayyaf's widow, Umm Sayyaf, had confirmed that al-Baghdadi had been Mueller's primary abuser.

 Fellow captives who were released or escaped reported Mueller's strength and compassion.
 She was concerned for the safety of others, even intentionally passing up an escape attempt to give other women a better chance at freedom.
 After months of prolonged torture and abuse, ISIS members, who are known for their persecution of Christians, attempted to use her as propaganda by claiming she had abandoned the Christian faith in front of other prisoners who were men, but she denied it.
 Daniel Rye Ottosen, a Danish freelance photographer and fellow captive, said that the men in the room "...were impressed by the strength that she showed in front of us.
 That was very clear."